frontenddogma/web-development-glossary/manuscript/f.md

 : The creation of a new function using the `bind()` method.

 Functional testing
 : A quality assurance (QA) process and a type of black-box testing that bases its test cases on the specifications of the software component under test.
 Functions are tested by feeding them input and examining the output, and internal program structure is rarely considered (unlike white-box testing).
 Functional testing is conducted to evaluate the compliance of a system or component with specified functional requirements.
-Functional testing usually describes _what_ the system does.&nbsp;[†](#w-functional-testing)
+Functional testing usually describes what a system does.&nbsp;[†](#w-functional-testing)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!